By Denise Tan

 “What I coerced the UPenn students to do (with consent) was to wake up at 7am and go to a different hawker centre every morning to get breakfast, Singapore style.
 Largely, the activities I brought them to do involved food and lots of hawker centres,” said Carson Huang (Class of 2020).
 “I often tell the people whom I meet abroad that the way to experience Singapore is to eat your way through it; that week finally gave me the chance to walk the talk.”

 Despite coming from different backgrounds, both groups of students were inspired by their readings’ concept of xenia, or warm hospitality.
 This created an atmosphere where friendships were forged quickly.
 Said Assoc Prof Seo, “Professor Struck and I are convinced that having a shared intellectual experience as the foundation for this exchange brought the students together remarkably quickly.
 The whole experience also showed us how compatible our programmes are, and we hope that this will be the first step towards a regular UPenn and Yale-NUS exchange.”

 “I’d love to do more travel with students that enriches the course material and also allows them to experience other academic institutions,” she said.
 “We have so much to offer other programmes because of the unique scope of our curriculum, and this is a different model to bring us in touch with the rest of the world.”

 Yale-NUS College students in front of the Philadelphia Museum of Art.
-Image by Carson Huang.
+Image provided by Carson Huang.